shirtsgroup/physical_validation/doc/simulation_data.rst

 Flatfile parser
 ---------------

-For MD packages not supported by the package-specific parsers, there is the possibility to create the :class:`.SimulationData` objects via the :class:`.FlatfileParser`.
-This parser fills the :obj:`.SimulationData.trajectory` object via 3-dimensional ascii files containing the position and velocity trajectories, and the :obj:`.SimulationData.observables` via 1-dimensional ascii files containing the trajectories for the observables of interest.
+For MD packages not supported by the package-specific parsers, it is possible to create the :class:`.SimulationData` objects via the :class:`.FlatfileParser`.
+This parser fills the :obj:`.SimulationData.trajectory` object via 3-dimensional ASCII files containing the position and velocity trajectories, and the :obj:`.SimulationData.observables` via 1-dimensional ASCII files containing the trajectories for the observables of interest.
 As the details on the units, the simulated system and the sampled ensemble can not easily be read from such files, this information has to be provided by the user by passing